cullerth/final-project-submission/README.md

 Visualizations for this program are handled through plotly.
 Information for getting started with plotly can be found here: https://plot.ly/python/getting-started/

-All other necessary modules are listed in the reequirements.txt file.
+All other necessary modules are listed in the requirements.txt file.

 The code is structured as follows:

 	1. Caching for both the NYT API and scraped Google Books html is established

 	2. The NYT requests funcion is defined, along with those functions needed to scrape from Google Books - including a Google Books class definition

 	3. Functions are defined to create the database using data from both sources - the get_data_build_database() function combining everything up to now

 	4. Data processing is handled in the process_command function

 	5. Plotly outputs are constructed via the plotly_outputs function

 	6. Everything is bundled together in the interactive_prompt function that allows for command line response from users

 ~~ User Guide ~~